-In addition, he is Associate-professor in chamber music at the Brussels Royal Conservatory where he also served as guest violin professor, and gives regularly Masterclasses in Europe and abroad.
+In addition, he is also Chamber Music Professor at the Mons Royal Conservatory and Associate-professor in chamber music at the Brussels Royal Conservatory where he also served as guest violin professor, and gives regularly Masterclasses in Europe and abroad.

 Daniel Rubenstein started the violin at the age of 6, studying with Marie-Christine Springuel, José Pingen then his father Jerrold Rubenstein.
 At the age of 16, he was accepted at the Brussels Royal Conservatory (BE) where he studied with Marcel Debot and Philippe Hirshhorn, then furthered his studies the next 5 years at the Indiana University, Bloomington (USA) studying with Miriam Fried, and Franco Gulli.
 He also studied half a year with Nicolas Chumachenco in Freiburg (DE) and during 2 summers at the Academia Chiginia in Siena (IT) with Boris Belkin .